FabricMC/fabric-docs/versions/1.21.8/develop/items/custom-item-groups.md

 }
 ```

-Now, as you can see, the item group should be correctly named:
+Now, as you can see, the creative tab should be correctly named:

 ![Fully completed item group with translation and items](/assets/develop/items/itemgroups_1.png)